Chapter 15 - Prelude to the Last Dance?

 For one thing, the concept was no longer conceptual.
 That avoided long pitch meetings with TV execs that could distort its intent.
 Second, you could make a much better deal if you had an audience already interacting with the concept rather than it being theoretical.
 You could also take your time because you already had the show up and running.
 IF it garnered a big enough audience, it was more of a slam dunk for the networks to pick it up in the way you intended.

 By the second Candidate storycatching session is was clear that they wanted me to design, direct and produce the pilot.
 Blake in particular said it would not be an issue raising the money for the test.
-As a result of this and Blake’s investment in Story Studio I spend much more spec time that I usually do on a new concept because it seemed funding was assured.
+As a result of this and Blake’s investment in Story Studio I spent much more spec time that I usually do on a new concept because it seemed funding was assured.
 This would change later because of a coming global event.

 The other thing I enjoyed working with the Candidate crew was getting out of my isolation.
 Since leaving Integral Life and going through surgery recoveries in 2019, I had spent a lot of time alone in my studio, creating the next step for Story Studio.
 As I said earlier, this is one of the things I liked about production.
 Co-creating with friends and colleagues.